-To apply for asylum, you will need to complete an Application for Asylum and for Withholding of Removal (Form I-589) and follow the instructions very carefully.
-It is strongly recommended that you retain an experienced immigration attorney if you are considering applying for political asylum.
+To apply for asylum, you will need to complete an Application for Asylum and Withholding of Removal (Form I-589) and carefully follow the instructions.
+It is strongly recommended that you retain an experienced immigration attorney if you consider applying for political asylum.
 If you do not have any other legal status and if the immigration judge has denied an asylum application (or other similar forms of relief, such as withholding of removal, relief under the Convention against torture, etc., are denied), then you will be ordered deported by the immigration judge.3

 3 The legal terminology for this process is Removal in Immigration Court.

 AM I SUBJECT TO SECURITY AND BACKGROUND CHECKS IF I APPLY FOR ASYLUM?

 Yes.
 Every individual who applies for asylum is subject to background and security checks.

 WILL I BE FINGERPRINTED IF I APPLY FOR ASYLUM?

 Yes.
 After filing your asylum application, you will receive a notice in the mail with the date, time, and location to report for fingerprinting.